janzcio/KUMU-EXAM/README.md

 ### POST api/v1/login
-Authenticate the user using their existing credential.
+Authenticate the user using their existing credential and provides authenticated token.
 - Payload example :